-This rewriting approach isn’t about understanding the context of all the words in a query and rewriting them in a way which is more likely to return a result that is useful to a searcher.
-It expands upon that by having the search engine understand the context of a number of queries from the same query session, and whether or not they might be helpful in providing an answer that satisfies a searcher.
+This query rewriting approach isn’t about understanding the context of all the words in a query and rewriting them in a way that is more likely to return a result that is useful to a searcher.
+It expands upon that by having the search engine understand the context of several queries from the same query session, and whether or not they might help provide an answer that satisfies a searcher.
 The patent tells us that the advantage behind the process from this patent is to:

 Using prior user session queries to rewrite queries improves the likelihood of returning search results responsive to the user’s intent.

 Inventors: Marcin M. Nowak-Przygodzki and Behshad Behzadi

 Assignee: Google LLC

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, for natural language processing.
 One of the methods includes receiving a search query from a user during a user session; obtaining a plurality of prior search queries by the user received during the user session; generating a plurality of candidate query rewrites, wherein the candidate query rewrites are derived from the search query and the plurality of prior search queries by the user; scoring each candidate query rewrite, wherein scoring each candidate rewrite includes determining a quality of each candidate query rewrite based on an analysis of search results responsive to the candidate query rewrite; selecting a candidate query rewrite having a score that satisfies a threshold value, and providing search results responsive to the selected candidate query rewrite.